Skip to main content

 # syntax=docker/dockerfile:1

-# (a) Add the Upwind Tracer image as a build stage.
+# (1) Add the Upwind Tracer image as a build stage.

 FROM public.ecr.aws/upwindsecurity/images/tracer:0.3.1 AS upwind-tracer

-# (b) Copy the tracer binary into your workload image
+# (2) Copy the Upwind Tracer binary from the build stage into your workload image.

 FROM workload-image

-# (d) Set the default entrypoint to the Upwind Tracer.
+# (3) Set the default entrypoint to the Upwind Tracer, and pass the path

 ENTRYPOINT ["/var/lib/upwind/upwind-tracer", "/path/to/your/app"]